9 Days London Itinerary on and off the Beaten Path

 Please beware of the horde of people that might discourage you at first, but it’s bearable.
 Independent street artists singing their melodies are also part of the Sunday entertainment on Brick Lane.

-After our window shopping dose, we headed to the artsy Shoreditch district, precisely on Shoreditch street.
-Right down to Rivington street to admire the famous graffiti that made Basky the popular, controversial artist that he is now.
+After our window shopping dose, we headed to the artsy Shoreditch district, precisely on Shoreditch Street.
+Right down to Rivington Street to admire the famous graffiti that made Basky the popular, controversial artist that he is now.

-Exhausted from walking around all day, we decided to stop by The book club, a popular and laid-back artsy bar and restaurant serving Sunday brunch to the rhythm of loud music.
+Exhausted from walking around all day, we decided to stop by The Book Club, a popular and laid-back artsy bar and restaurant serving Sunday brunch to the rhythm of loud music.

-We had a delicious vegetarian meal and spent the rest of the afternoon chatting with an old friend from London who joined us the afternoon.
+We had a delicious vegetarian meal and spent the rest of the afternoon chatting with an old friend from London who joined us in the afternoon.

 The neighborhood feels like one of those places that you only see in movies or fairytales.
 Fancy impeccable houses looking brand new.